 (e) a partner or former partner of a person mentioned in paragraphs (a) to (d).

-[(3) repealed]
+[(3) deleted]

 (4) The Board is to accept an application under this regulation unless the Board considers that the applicant, if accepted as a Retirement Income Member, will not comply with regulation 175.